 The battle with Vanitas Remnant is so hard that most players don’t know how to fight him without using dirty tricks, and I am no exception.
 Many players are satisfied beating him with Aqua and her Seeker Mine ability, and then to never even bother with Ven and Terra, while others use a flaw in his AI to attack him through a rock.
 Screw this game’s approaches to superbosses, honestly.
 Most of the Remnant’s attacks are area attacks, forcing to stay constantly on the run.
 I’m not sure why the bosses are designed like this, though I worry it might have something to do with preventing you from using Shotlocks without outright making the boss immune?
 It makes for a tiring experience for the poor hands, let me tell you.
 The Remnant also inflicts Confusion and Blind, on top of all of its surprise attacks.

 There are definitely some videos out there showing people beating Vanitas Remnant fair and square, so frankly I recommend a player search for them if they aren’t willing to cheat.
-Your prize for clearing the boss is a copy of Vanitas Remnant’s black-and-white Void Gear (or just a Secret Gem in the poor Vanilla Japanese game), which is a strength-focused late game Keyblade well worth using if you specialize in physical attacks, though it’s outclassed by the Royal Radiance.
+Your prize for clearing the boss is a copy of Vanitas Remnant’s black-and-white Void Gear (or a measly Secret Gem in the poor Vanilla Japanese game), which is a strength-focused late game Keyblade well worth using if you specialize in physical attacks, though it’s outclassed by the Royal Radiance.

 The next secret boss, added to the International Vanilla release, is supposed to be unlocked by defeating Vanitas Remnant, but I know for a fact that in the International Vanilla version, it’s actually unlocked by fighting Vanitas Remnant, after which you can lose and mosey over to the other boss!
 Doesn’t work in the HD release.
 Oh, by the way, despite this connection to the dubiously-canon Vanitas Remnant, this upcoming scene is canon – in fact, canon for all three characters! – so let’s take a look.
 Unfortunately, I couldn’t get to this boss, so we’ll be going back to flashback screenshots.